Cephalophore: In literature

 In Dante's Divine Comedy (Canto 28) the poet meets the spectre of the troubadour Bertrand de Born in the eighth circle of the Inferno, carrying his severed head in his hand, slung by its hair, like a lantern; upon seeing Dante and Virgil, the head begins to speak.

 The speaking severed head appears memorably in Sir Gawain and the Green Knight.

-The motif Head in Stith Thompson's Motif-Index of Folk Literature reveals how universal is the anomaly of the talking severed head.
-Aristotle is at pains to discredit the stories of talking heads and to establish the physical impossibility, with the windpipe severed from the lung.
+The motif Head in Stith Thompson's Motif-Index of Folk Literature reveals how universal is the "anomaly" of the talking severed head.
+Aristotle is at pains to discredit talking heads' stories and establish the physical impossibility of the windpipe severed from the lung.
 "Moreover," he adds, "among the barbarians, where heads are chopped off with great rapidity, nothing of the kind has ever occurred."
 Aristotle was doubtless familiar with the story of the singing disembodied head of Orpheus and Homer's image of heads severed so rapidly they seemed still to be speaking, and Latin examples could be attested.
 A link between Latin poets and the Middle Ages in transmitting the trope of the speaking head was noted by Beatrice White, in the Latin poem on the Trojan War, De Bello Troiano by Joseph of Exeter.
 Hector whirls in the air the severed head of Patroclus, which whispers "Ultor ubi Aeacides", "Where is Achilles [Aeacides], my avenger?"

 Some modern authors link the legends of cephalophores miraculously walking with their heads in their hands to the Celtic cult of heads.